Bugpig03/MiniClipyPath/README.md

 # MINI CLIPY PATH

-MiniClipyPath is a very simple software that allows you to have shortcuts to open the Windows File Explorer with a single click.
+MiniClipyPath is a small software that allows you to open your Windows File Explorer with custom paths.

 ## Version
 - alpha 1.1.0